- 1. Employment contract

 Amount of the sickness benefits

-Sickness benefits are calculated based on your average weekly wages for a specific period of time before you became incapable of working, the last four weeks as a rule.
+Sickness benefits are calculated based on your average weekly wages for a specific period of time before you became sick and therefore incapable of working, normally the last four weeks before you became sick.
 If your employment involves changing work periods or wages, then a longer period may be used as the basis.
 If there has been a permanent change in your wages during the last four weeks, then your income from when the wages were changed will be used as the basis.
 It is only the actual earned income that is included in the basis for the sickness benefits.
 Any special allowances, such as a car allowance, subsistence allowance, etc. or overtime or holiday pay shall not be included.

 How long are you entitled to sickness benefits?

 If you are on sick leave for more than one year, your entitlement to sickness benefits will expire.
 The time limit is the same even if you have been on a partial sick leave during the entire period.
-If you still cannot work when your sickness benefits have expired, you may be entitled to other benefits such as rehabilitation benefits, occupational rehabilitation or disability benefits.
+If you still cannot work when your sickness benefits have expired, you may be entitled to other benefits such as Work assessment allowance, rehabilitation money or disability benefits.
 The Norwegian Labour and Welfare Administration (NAV) is obligated to inform you about your rights to such benefits.

 When will the money be paid?